dschoepel/openhab-addons/bundles/org.openhab.binding.nadavr/README.md

 ## Discovery

-The binding will auto-discover "support-things" (via mDNS) that are IP connected to the same network as the Open-Hab server.
+The binding will auto-discover "supported-things" (via mDNS) that are IP connected to the same network as the Open-Hab server.

+>The binding will not discover NAD RS232 devices connected via an IP to Serial converter - those will have to be manually installed/configured.

 Auto discovered things will list the device details in the thing configuration "properties" section in the OpenHab UI.
 <ul><li>Host name</li><li>Serial number (used to create unique thing UID)</li><li>The maximum number of zones the receiver supports</li><li>Model Id ("Type" in supported things)</li><li>Vendor</li></ul>